ykings12/AI-Image-Generator-MERN/Readme.md

 We welcome contributions to improve the project.
 To contribute, please fork the repository, create a new branch, and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - Thanks to Stability AI for providing the AI model for image generation.
 - Special thanks to the open-source community for their invaluable contributions.

----

-Feel free to customize this README further to suit your project's needs.